One frequently asked question is: "Why should I calibrate my instrument?"

 - Is your volt the same as your customer's volt?
 Is your nanosecond the same as their nanosecond?
 Commerce depends on globally agreed standards of weights and measures.
 Only traceable calibration can ensure adherence to these standards.

-- There may be contractual requirements stipulating a regular calibration regimen.
+- There may be contractual or regulatory requirements stipulating a regular calibration regimen.
 The penalty for non-compliance could be fines, loss of business, or worse.

 - Sometimes a calibration procedure reveals an underlying problem that could evolve into a costly failure if left unattended.